Netatalk/netatalk/doc/manual/Configuration.md

-user; the second `mkdir` above creates it, and the server creates one directory per volume beneath it, owned by the serving user with owner-only permissions (directory 0700, database files 0600). **nad** and **dbd** run by that user keep those permissions; run by root they widen them to the shared defaults, which the next server start tightens again.
+user; the second `mkdir` above creates it, and the server creates one directory per volume beneath it, owned by the serving user with owner-only permissions (directory 0700, database files 0600). **nad** and **dbd** run by that user keep those permissions once the server has created the directory, and create the shared defaults before it has, which the server's first start tightens.
+Run by root they widen the permissions to the shared defaults; the next server start tightens the user's own files again, but a file root created (a database root opened first, or the WAL and SHM files a killed root run left behind) stays root-owned and the volume fails to open until it is removed.

 The default AFP port 548 is privileged on many systems, so the example uses **afp port = 5548** and the server can bind without any privileges.
 Clients